 Along with No. 3 Brenton Reyner, a state semifinalist in No. 2 singles last year, the Soaring Eagle appear to have a stranglehold on the individual awards.

 "Last year it was heartbreaking to see how close they were," Ryan Kempin said.
 "In region, I expect at 1, 2 and 3 in singles we will win it, and I expect our doubles to do well, and keep that same pattern through state."

 Juan Diego coach Arthur Miyazaki said dominating the singles side doesn't necessarily guarantee overall team success.
 Certainly not when other schools appear to be conceding the singles tournaments and moving their best players to doubles in hopes of keeping pace with the Soaring Eagle.

-And with only one senior Fuller in the starting lineup, the Soaring Eagle are set to dominate the 3A field in the foreseeable future.
+With only one senior in the starting lineup, the Soaring Eagle are set to dominate the 3A field in the foreseeable future.
 The Kempins' youngest brother, Conner, will be a freshman next year.

-The Kempin tennis bloodline runs deep to dad Kevin, who played at Weber State and is an assistant coach at Juan Diego, to mom Darlene, aunt Julie, who played at the University of Utah, and their grandparents.
+The Kempin tennis bloodline runs deep to dad Kevin, who played at Weber State and is an assistant coach at Juan Diego, to mom Darlene and aunt Julie, who played at the University of Utah, and their grandparents.